For sale benzine Hyundai

 In practice

 The boot is 411 l, noticeably larger than the i20 thanks to the more upright body.
 Headroom in the back is decent, the rear bench is suited to two adults on a normal trip.
 Owners report real-world consumption in mixed use that is 0.5 to 1.1 l above WLTP, depending on the motorway share and the load on the small engine (public forums, not measured by us).
-The indicative list price rose from about 24,495 euro (peildatum early 2024) to 25,495 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 24,495 euro (reference date early 2024) to 25,495 euro now, a from-price, no offer and no forecast.

 Points to note